Petl Pay vs international bank transfers

 | Primary unit of work | Transfer | Project |

-- Record keeping: keeping invoices, allocations, and settlement linked can simplify reporting.
+- Record keeping.
+Keeping invoices, allocations, and settlement linked simplifies reporting

 What is the main difference between Petl Pay and an international bank transfer?